 Elle Woods (Reese Witherspoon) has it all.
-She's the president of her sorority, a Hawaiian Tropic girl, Miss June in her campus calendar, and, above all, a natural blonde.
+She's the President of her sorority, a Hawaiian Tropic girl, Miss June in her campus calendar, and, above all, a natural blonde.
 She dates the cutest fraternity boy on campus and wants nothing more than to be Mrs. Warner Huntington III.
 But, there's just one thing stopping Warner (Matthew Davis) from popping the question: Elle is too blonde.
-Growing up across the street from Aaron Spelling might mean something in LA, but nothing to Warner's East-Coast blue blood family.
+Growing up across the street from Aaron Spelling might mean something in Los Angeles, California, but nothing to Warner's East-Coast blue blood family.
 So, when Warner packs up for Harvard Law and reunites with an old sweetheart from prep school, Elle rallies all her resources and gets into Harvard, determined to win him back.
 But law school is a far cry from the comforts of her poolside and the mall.
 Elle must wage the battle of her life, for her guy, for herself and for all the blondes who suffer endless indignities everyday.Written by

 See more »

 Carried by a performance, and we're left with a subtle yet favorable impact

 It is very rare that films are carried almost solely by one character's charisma, but Reese Witherspoon throws herself into the role of Elle Woods in Legally Blonde, one of the most genial and unoffensive comedies I've seen in a while.
 Elle is a goofy, girly woman who enrolls into Harvard Law School after her boyfriend (Matthew Davis) breaks up with her at an attempt to lead a life of utter seriousness.
 Elle is a shamelessly blonde California girl, used to having others think for her, but she is not witless and without a brain in her head.
 She just prefers not to work it too hard.